CKalitin/ckalitin.github.io/_posts/2023-10-11-80-trillion-dollars.md

 These are my predictions for the future:
 1. EV adoption will follow an S-curve and will be greater than 90% of new car sales by 2030.
-2. More than 50% of total kilometers driven will be autonomous by 2033.
+2. More than 50% of total kilometres driven will be autonomous by 2033.
 3. The growth of renewable energy will follow an S-curve.
 4. In 2050, solar will be the largest source of energy on Earth.
 Barring any fusion breakthroughs.
 5. Space Applications (eg. Starlink) will grow exponentially long into the future.